-Reimbursement models: Lack of reimbursement and funding procedures, limiting financial incentives to move procedures from in-hospital to ASC;
+1. reimbursement models: lack of reimbursement and funding procedures, limiting financial incentives to move procedures from in-hospital to ASCs;

-- 2) Stakeholder acceptance: non-clinical decision makers not fully comfortable with ASC as a part of the solution to the capacity and demand problem; - 3) Evidence: lack/limitation of safety and quality data measuring performance and outcomes; - 4) Human resource readiness: HCP not trained to perform in ASCs and run them efficiently; - 5) Digital Infrastructure: data privacy hurdles, interoperability, digital exclusions; - 6) Protocols: lack of standardised care models across different therapies.
-Limited implementation of patient centred evidence-based approach for quicker improved recovery enhanced recovery programmes; - 7) Patient readiness: patient expectations and previous experiences making them unwilling to accept procedures in ASCs; - 8) Home recovery and care system: lack of integration of ASCs with the broader healthcare systems.
+- 2. stakeholder acceptance: non-clinical decision-makers are not fully comfortable with ASC as a part of the solution to the capacity and demand problem; - 3. evidence: lack/limitation of safety and quality data measuring performance and outcomes; - 4. human resource readiness: HCPs are not trained to perform in ASCs and run them efficiently; - 5. digital infrastructure: data privacy hurdles, interoperability, digital exclusions; - protocols: lack of standardised care models across different therapies.
+Limited implementation of patientcentred evidence-based approaches for quicker and improved recoveries - enhanced recovery programmes; - patient readiness: patient expectations and previous experiences making them unwilling to accept procedures in ASCs; - 8. home recovery and care system: lack of integration of ASCs with the broader healthcare systems.

-Applicants should envisage the following activities as part of the proposed action
+Applicants should envisage the following activities as part of the action funded under this topic:

-- Establish a multistakeholder advisory board leading and advocating the change in healthcare services.
-The advisory board will quantify the requirements for establishing ASCs in Orthopaedics and Cardiology including financial and resource models, training modules, reimbursement pathways, digital health solutions for patient preparation and post-discharge management, registry databases as well as clinical and economical end points required for studies and reimbursement pathways; - Demonstrate the safety of targeted procedures performed in ASC facilities through the conduct of a medical cohort studies in orthopaedics joint replacement and another in cardiology cardiac ablation, assessing the risks, complications, patient selections and patient outcomes of ASC's in comparison to hospital based procedures; - Generate and share protocols and best practices across multiple centres in same country and beyond borders; - Create a network of selected ASCs, with successful ASCs leading in sharing best practice, protocols, trainings, and efficiency models; - Collect Real World Evidence (RWE) to demonstrate and model the cost-effectiveness of ASCs vs hospital-based procedures.
-The study should be multicentre and will establish a registry database answering proposed research questions. - Develop a shared framework for clinical data interoperability, plus put together an interoperable IT technology solution to integrate clinical data from multiple stages of the patient journey and the related digital health solutions for patient preparation, post-discharge management and home monitoring.
+- Establish a multistakeholder advisory board leading and advocating for change in national and regional healthcare services.
+The advisory board will quantify the requirements for establishing ASCs in orthopaedics and cardiology including different financial and resource models, training modules, reimbursement pathways, digital health solutions for patient preparation and post-discharge management, registry databases as well as clinical and economical end points required for studies and reimbursement pathways; - Demonstrate the safety of targeted procedures for patients performed in ASC facilities through the conduct of two medical cohort studies: one in orthopaedic joint replacement and another in cardiology cardiac ablation.
+These studies will assess the risks, patient medical eligibility complications, and patient outcomes of ASCs in comparison to hospital-based procedures; - Generate and share protocols and best practices across multiple centres in same country and beyond borders, including a strategy for contextual adaptation for ASC scalability across Europe; - Create a network of selected ASCs, with successful ASCs leading in sharing best practice, protocols, trainings, and efficiency models; - Collect real world evidence (RWE) to demonstrate and model the cost-effectiveness of ASCs vs hospitalbased procedures.
+The study should be multicentre and will establish a registry database answering proposed research questions; - Develop a shared framework for clinical data interoperability, and combine an interoperable IT technology solution to integrate clinical data collected at multiple stages of the patient journey with the related digital health solutions that are used for patient preparation, post-discharge management and home monitoring.
+Adequate consideration should be given to relevant ethical and privacy aspects. - Provide a sustainability strategy for the maintenance, update, and validation of the project's results beyond the project duration.